tediousjs/node-mssql/README.md

 <a name="cfg-tedious" />
 ### Tedious

+- **options.instanceName** - The instance name to connect to.
+The SQL Server Browser service must be running on the database server, and UDP port 1444 on the database server must be reachable.
 - **options.useUTC** - A boolean determining whether or not use UTC time for values without time zone offset (default: `true`).
 - **options.encrypt** - A boolean determining whether or not the connection will be encrypted (default: `false`) Encryption support is experimental.
 - **options.tdsVersion** - The version of TDS to use (default: `7_4`, available: `7_2`, `7_3_A`, `7_3_B`, `7_4`).